bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 With a bit of basic gameplay working, it's time to tackle some infrastructure that we know we'll need: menus and loading screens.
 We look at what we've done in previous projects and copy-paste liberally into a new `ui` folder, with multiple sub-files.
-We setup a basic `GameState` here, to allow us to pause and restart the game and handle opening and closing menus, sticking it in our `main.rs` because it's used throughout the project.
+We set up a basic `GameState` here, to allow us to pause and restart the game and handle opening and closing menus, sticking it in our `main.rs` because it's used throughout the project.
 Now, our project looks like this: